OpenBuildings/spiderling/README.md

 ### Navigation

-- ``visit($page, $query)``: Direct the browser to open a new url
+- ``visit($page, $query)``: Direct the browser to open a new URL
-- ``current_url()``: Retrieve the current url - this will be affected by redirects or scripts changing the browser url in any way.
+- ``current_url()``: Retrieve the current URL - this will be affected by redirects or scripts changing the browser URL in any way.
-- ``current_path()``: This will return the url without the protocol and host part, usefull for writing more generic code.
+- ``current_path()``: This will return the URL without the protocol and host part, usefull for writing more generic code.

 ### Getters

-Each node represents a html tag on the page, and you can use extensive getter methods to probe its contents.
+Each node represents a HTML tag on the page, and you can use extensive getter methods to probe its contents.
 All of these getters are dynamic, meaning that there is no cache involved and each methods sends a call to its appropriate driver.

 - ``is_root()``: Check if the current element is the root "node"
 - ``id()``: Get the 'id' of the current node - this ID uniquely identifies the node for the current page.
 - ``html()``: Get the raw html of the current node - this is like calling outerHTML on a dom element.
 - ``tag_name()``: Get the tag name of the dom element. e.g. DIV, SPAN, FORM, SELECT
 - ``attribute($name)``: Get an attribute of the current tag.
 If the tag is empty e.g. ``<div disabled />`` then it will return an empty string.
 If there is no attribute however, NULL will be returned
-- ``text()``: Get the text content of an html tag - this is similar to how browsers render html tags, all whitespace will be merged to single spaces.
+- ``text()``: Get the text content of an html tag - this is similar to how browsers render HTML tags, all whitespace will be merged to single spaces.
 - ``is_visible()``: Check if a node is visible.
-Phantomjs and Selenium drivers will return correct value if the item is hidden via JS, CSS or inline styles.
+PhantomJS and Selenium drivers will return correct value if the item is hidden via JS, CSS or inline styles.
 - ``is_selected()``: Check if an option tag is "selected"
 - ``is_checked()``: Check if an input tag is "checked"
 - ``value()``: Get the value of an input form tag